 Los Angeles, CA | WebsiteCurrently holding one of the managing positions with LA Tri Club, Deb is well known for the amount of energy she excerpts daily.
 This enthusiastic triathlete and aqua bike competitor has trained in triathlon for 2.5 years and now trains under Ian Murray.
 Deb considers herself a water baby; she enjoys spending time with her family and bonding with all members old and new of her Tri Club.
-She’s very much a team player and constantly lifts up and encourages those around her to have fun.
+She’s very much a team player and continuously lifts and encourages those around her to have fun.

 Spring, TX | Facebook

 "When you hear that the journey is just as important as the race this is why; there will be struggles.
 There will be days that are harder than you could imagine.
 There will be days that make you question everything you are doing."
-Jill Kuhn, a mother of four young boys, juggles the full time career of motherhood alongside her intense training schedule.
+Jill Kuhn, a mother of four young boys, juggles the full-time career of motherhood alongside her intense training schedule.
 Not to mention, the new-to-tri athlete balances this all while living with Rheumatoid Arthritis.
-The ever determined triathlete refuses to let this physical disability get in the way of doing what she loves.
-Jill is new to triathlon only 1 year in, but hopes to compete as much as five times in the year of 2016 and will continue increasing training in hopes to compete in her first Ironman 140.6 in 2017.
+The ever-determined triathlete refuses to let this physical disability get in the way of doing what she loves.
+Jill is new to triathlon only one year in, but hopes to compete as much as five times in the year of 2016 and will continue increasing training in hopes to compete in her first Ironman 140.6 in 2017.

 Elmhurst, NY | Instagram

-Bryan Vivero is a second year triathlete, competing in his first 140.6 in Ironman Maryland 2016.
+Bryan Vivero is a second-year triathlete, competing in his first 140.6 in Ironman Maryland 2016.
 He grew up as a swimmer in the Philippines, winning various awards and competed through college in the US.
 His athletic ambitions brought him recently into cycling and shortly after into triathlons.
 His favorite race to date is the New York City Triathlon, being one of the city’s biggest events and his first hometown race.
-It draws the best athletes all over the world and naturally it took the best of him to compete, placing 8th in his age group (AG) with the time of 2:22:14.
+It draws the best athletes all over the world and naturally, it took the best of him to compete, placing 8th in his age group (AG) with the time of 2:22:14.
 He raves about the city’s electric crowd and camaraderie that fueled him to push past his limit.
 In the same year, he also won his age group in NY Triathlon, placed 4th AG in Escape the Cape, and finished in the top 5% AG in his first Half Ironman in Lake Tahoe.
 As a profession, Bryan is an accountant for a New York City real-estate developer.
 When he’s not training he doesn't stray too far away from the sport, as he’s actively involved with various fitness clubs in the city.
-In 2016, he will compete in three half ironman races: Toughman Tupper Lake, Shoreman Tri, and Ironman 70.3 Timberman.
-To close the season, he will be looking forward to finishing his first full distance Ironman in Maryland.
+In 2016, he will compete in three half Ironman races: Toughman Tupper Lake, Shoreman Tri, and Ironman 70.3 Timberman.
+To close the season, he will be looking forward to finishing his first full-distance Ironman in Maryland.

 Glendora, CA | Facebook

-Surviving a near death experience in 1989 to Anorexia Nervosa, Suzy turned to triathlon in 1993 to turn her life around.
+Surviving a near-death experience in 1989 to Anorexia Nervosa, Suzy turned to triathlon in 1993 to turn her life around.
 The competitive and loving spirit she possesses has continued to push her through the sport, motivating her and providing her with the endurance she needs to compete.
 Her love for triathlon and the healthy lifestyle has influenced so many as she is now a certified scuba instructor, coaches a high school master swim program and is a race director.
 Suzy is currently the only woman in the world to compete in 15 consecutive ULTRAMAN Hawaiian world championships.
 She’s successfully finished 12, won her age group five times and unofficially finished three times.